rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. admonition:: Space

     ..

 .. js:function:: insert(unitId, position, ownerUnitId)   Boolean

-	:param String unitId:
+	:param String unitId: The id of the unit which should be inserted
+	:param String position: The position where it should be inserted (above, below, inside)
+	:param String ownerUnitId: The id of the unit in whose context the new unit should be inserted

 .. raw:: html

-		The id of the unit which should be inserted
-	:param String position:

 .. raw:: html

-		The position where it should be inserted (above, below, inside)
-	:param String ownerUnitId:
+	Inserts the given unit in the context of the given owner unit at the given position

 .. raw:: html

-		The id of the unit in whose context the new unit should be inserted

-Inserts the given unit in the context of the given owner unit at the given position
+	<br><br>